Register Your Company in Vietnam

 Conditional Business Lines Vietnam: Market Access Requirements (Update 2026)

-Under the Investment Law 2025 (143/2025/QH15), the DPI must issue the IRC within 15 working days (economic/hi-tech zones) or 10 working days (standard) from receipt of a complete dossier.
+Under the Investment Law 2025 (143/2025/QH15), the Department of Finance (formerly DPI) must issue the IRC within 15 working days (economic/hi-tech zones) or 10 working days (standard) from receipt of a complete dossier.
 In practice, processing times vary by province — HCMC and Hanoi DPIs typically take 12–15 working days, while smaller provinces may issue faster.
 The most common cause of delays is incomplete documentation: missing consularization, incorrect business line codes, or discrepancies between the IRC application and supporting documents.
 We pre-check every dossier before submission to avoid rejection cycles.

-The Enterprise Registration Certificate (ERC) is issued within 3 working days of complete application submission to the Business Registration Office under the DPI.
+The Enterprise Registration Certificate (ERC) is issued within 3 working days of complete application submission to the Business Registration Office under the Department of Finance (formerly DPI).
 This is a separate step after the IRC and requires the company's charter, member list, and legal representative appointment documents.
 The ERC confirms your company's legal name, registration number, registered address, and business activities.

 Under Vietnam's Enterprise Law 2020 (59/2020/QH14), an LLC can have 1 to 50 members and cannot issue shares to the public.
 A Joint Stock Company (JSC) requires at least 3 founding shareholders (Article 120), can issue shares and bonds to raise capital, and must maintain a Board of Directors and Supervisory Board.
 For most FDI enterprises, an LLC is simpler and more cost-effective.
 A JSC is typically chosen when there are multiple investors, plans for future equity fundraising, or requirements for complex governance structures.